-In fact, Matt Dunlap, the former state auditor and longtime secretary of state, gave Revello his resignation letter to Senate President Troy Jackson last week before any other Maine journalist because she was “very fair and professional” (his own words) in previous communications.
-He confirmed the claim with the George Hale Ric Tyler Show.
+In fact, Matt Dunlap, the former Democratic state auditor and longtime secretary of state, gave Revello his resignation letter to Senate President Troy Jackson last week before any other Maine journalist because she was “very fair and professional” (his own words) in previous communications.
+He confirmed the claim with the George Hale Ric Tyler Show on WVOM.

 Other news organizations that followed up with the Maine CDC for clarification on the policy were told The Maine Wire and Maine Beacon couldn’t participate because we “solicit donations” to promote “political and ideological causes.”
 Herein lies the issue with the government determining what it thinks “advocacy journalism” is.

 I subscribe to newspapers in Maine and across the country that send emails and other solicitations to the public to support their work – both in the form of subscriptions, and in contributions beyond the cost of regular subscriptions.
 The money collected is used to pay both journalists and editorial boards that endorse political candidates.
 Those editorial boards can tell people how to vote and who to vote for.
 And they do.